 The four and a half mile long Bishopton Bypass was constructed in two stages.
-It is built to rural motorway standards and provides a link to the Erskine Bridge via the M898.
-The M8 motorway terminates at the end of the bypass and continues as the all-purpose A8 dual carriageway.
+It is built to rural motorway standards and is the westernmost section of the M8 motorway.
+It provides a link to the Erskine Bridge via the M898.
+The M8 terminates at the end of the bypass and continues as the all-purpose A8 dual carriageway.

 Stages 1 & 2

 Freeman Fox and

 18th November 1975

 Planning and Construction

 The Bishopton Bypass connects the Renfrew Bypass to the A8 trunk road at West Ferry.
 Built as a two lane rural motorway with hard shoulders, the route is of fairly simple design and has very few structures.
 Construction of Stage 1 began in 1967 having been let as part of the Erskine Bridge contract.
 The scope of Stage 1 was to provide a connection from the existing Renfrew Bypass to the A726 to the south of the planned toll plaza.
 The contract also included the construction of the three level interchange at Craigton as well as the M898 link road.
 The works allowed for eventual extension west, and it was anticipated that construction of Stage 2 would commence before completion of Stage 1.

 A long section of the Bishopton Bypass was built along the foreshore of the River Clyde.
 This reduced the need for costly acquisition of good quality agricultural land to the south of the motorway.